 How does this medication work?
 What will it do for me?

 Ivacaftor belongs to the class of medications called cystic fibrosis transmembrane conductance regulator (CFTR) potentiators.
 It increases the movement of chloride into and out of cells.
 Lumacaftor belongs to the class of medications called cystic fibrosis transmembrane conductance regulator (CFTR) correctors.
-It is believed to work by correcting the shape of the mutated CFTR gene and thereby make more protein that works correctly at the cell wall.
+It is believed to work by correcting the shape of the mutated CFTR gene and thereby making more protein that works correctly at the cell wall.

 In CF, an abnormal protein called CFTR is produced.
 This protein changes the way chloride (a component of salt, which is also called sodium chloride) moves in and out of cells.
 This affects the balance between salt and water in the body, making the mucus that lines the lungs, pancreas, and other organs thicker and stickier.
 Lumacaftor helps get more CFTR proteins to the cell surface and ivacaftor helps the CFTR proteins at the cell surface work better.